-Modern Technology.
+Mechanical Engineering is a challenging discipline.
+It encompasses all important aspects of Modern Technology.
 In Automotive, Paper, Aerospace, Petrochemical, Automation, Robotic, Refrigeration and Air Conditioning Industries and Nanotechnology, Mechanical Engineers have been playing a leading role.
 Mechanical and Thermal Design of Computers and other Electronic Equipment is carried out by Mechanical Engineers.
-To summarize, the versatility, wide-ranging scope and universal relevance of mechanical engineering opens up career avenues in all possible branches of the engineering profession.

 Development of ANSYS, Pro-Engineer, Master CAM, AutoCAD packages, Mechanical Desktop, Edge CAM etc., revolutionized the way Mechanical Engineers tackle the problems.
 Forecasting of the failure, Diagnostics of Breakdowns, Quality Circles, Optimization of Machine elements, Preparation of New Models have become the order of the day for budding Mechanical Engineers.
-In the early days of the profession, Most of the work of Mechanical Engineers consisted of Design & Manufacture.
+In the early days of the profession, Mostof the work of Mechanical Engineers consisted of Design & Manufacture.
 Now Mechanical Engineers need to know a lot of Principles from other disciplines of Engineering to stay ahead.
-Guest Lectures and Industrial visits are arranged for Shop floor experience and inplant Training.
+Guest Lectures and Industrial visits are arranged for Shopfloor experience and inplant Training.

-The Department has well established laboratories and students learn the concepts through Experienced and well trained Faculty.
-Several computing environments are available for their study and use computers are also an added advantage for problem solving in many Mechanical Engineering courses.
+The Department has well established laboratories and students learn the conceptsthrough Experienced and well trained Faculty.
+Several computing environments are available for their study and use computers is also an added advantage for problem solving in many Mechanical Engineering courses.
 As science and Engineering are rapidly changing and advancing, the courses offered by the Department take care of the needs of Prospective Mechanical Engineers.
-Mechanical Engineering curriculum covers the following areas:
+Mechanical Engineering curriculum covers thefollowing areas:

+- Mechanical Design

+- Thermal Sciences

-Mechanical Design Thermal Sciences Dynamics, Vibration & Controls Materials and Manufacturing Technologies Mechatronics
+- Dynamics, Vibration & Controls

+- Materials and Manufacturing Technologies

+- Mechatronics